Sensirion/sensihub-demo/README.md

 Download the Libaray from https://github.com/MBjoern/arduino-ble-sensiscan as a ZIP file.

 Open the Arduino IDE (note that we assume you use the Arduino IDE 1.8.X or earlier) and install the library by clicking `Sketch -> Include Library -> Add .ZIP Libarary...`.

+## NimBLE
+This is the Bluetooth Low Energy (BLE) library the ArduinoBleSensiScan library is built upon.

+Download the Library from https://github.com/h2zero/NimBLE-Arduino as a ZIP file and proceed as above.

 ## TFT_eSPI: TTGO
 This is a graphics library for 32 bit processors.